Sgt. Al Miller

 In retirement, Al continues to teach law enforcement tactical courses and he enjoys coaching freshman football at a local high school in Sacramento.

 Lt.
 Orrlando Mayes is a 26 year veteran with the Sacramento County Sheriff's Department, and currently serves as the Watch Commander for the Sacramento County Sheriff's Department, and Rancho Cordova Police Department.
 Previously as a Sergeant he was the Academy Director for the Sacramento Sheriff's Academy.
 Prior to promoting to Sergeant, Orrlando spent over 14 years on the SWAT team as the Assistant Team Leader.
 As a sergeant, he remained active as an auxiliary SWAT team member.

 Orrlando is the lead Arrest Control / Defensive Tactics Instructor for the Sheriff's Basic Recruit Academy and the department's in-service training program.
 He instructs Basic SWAT, Use of Force, High Risk Calls, Riot Control, Cell Extractions, Active Counter Measures, Reality Based Training (utilizing Simunitions) and other tactical courses.

 Orrlando has served on a panel of subject matter experts reviewing SWAT Training and Standardization for California POST (Peace Officer Standards and Training) and testifies in Federal Court and depositions as a Use of Force expert for the Sheriff's department and other law enforcement agencies.
-He also serves as an Adjunct Professor for Administration of Justice courses for Folsom Lake College.
+Orrlando holds a BS and MS degree, and also serves as an Adjunct Professor for Administration of Justice courses for Folsom Lake College.

 Lt.
 Mike Peretti